tanjunjie30/GA-project-submissions/Project 2/README.md

 * Trained only on historical data from 2012-2022.
 Model will need to be retrained on the latest data again if market regime changes drastically.

-* The Simple model with just 18 features does not capture sufficient value-add from feature interaction.
+* The Simple OLS model with just 18 features does not capture sufficient value-add from feature interaction.

-* The Complex polynomial model is unintuitive and unwieldy with 7,315 features despite its accuracy.
+* The corresponding polynomial version with 7,315 features is unintuitive and unwieldy despite its accuracy.

-* Model can only capture 80-90% of price variation meaning clients will still have 10-20% buffer with which they will need to budget for.
+* The basic OLS Model can only capture 85% of price variation meaning clients will still have 10-20% buffer with which they will need to budget for.

 ### Conclusions and Recommendations

+* The basic OLS model of 18 selected features is recommended for the real estate company as it is simple and easy to understand.
+While its accuracy score could be improved by another 3% with its polynomial degree raised to four, the explosion from 18 features to 7,315 features renders it unwieldy and unintuitive to people.

+* Users of the basic OLS model can expect +/-10% error on average.

 * Location is not King!
 SIZE IS KING!

-* Size > Location > Age > Amenities
+* Ranking of Factors: Size > Location > Age > Amenities

 * Locations closer to city centre (“City Hall”) are more expensive and taller!